megnergit/AWS_Lambda_Test_G2/README.md

 ### Create an IAM role to create and execute Lambda Function

-We need an IAM role to create and execute Lambda Function (In case we use GitHub Actions, we can simply add a few permissions to github-actions-deployer user that we created in [my other repo](https://github.com/megnergit/AWS_GitHub_Actions_Test_G1), but here we will test Lambda without GitHub Actions).
+We need an IAM role to create and execute Lambda Function.

-We just need following procedures.
-IAM role itself does not cost.
+An IAM role itself does not cost.

 First, create an role TestLambdaExecutionRole.
 ```